project-gemmi/gemmi/docs/cif-parser.rst

 * names and lines can have any length like in STAR (the CIF spec imposes the limit of 2048 characters, but some mmCIF files from PDB exceed it, e.g. 3j3q.cif),
-* quoted strings may contain non-ascii characters (we found in PDB byte A0 corresponding to non-breaking space)
+* quoted strings may contain non-ascii characters (if nothing has changed one entry in the PDB has byte A0 corresponding to non-breaking space)
 * unquoted strings cannot start with keywords (STAR spec is ambiguous about this -- see
   `StarTools doc <http://www.globalphasing.com/startools/>`_ for details)